Ha Giang Loop In Vietnam – All You Need To Know [2023]

 DAY 3: CONTINUED

-I spent the best part of an hour here, swimming in the freshwater pools and cliff jumping with the locals!
+I spent the best part of an hour here, swimming in the freshwater pools and rock jumping with the locals!

 ha giang loop, ha giang tour, ha giang loop vietnam, ha giang loop road, ha giang motorbike loop, ha giang loop road vietnam, ha giang extreme north, heavens gate, mai pi leng, du gia waterfall, du gia